KnowageLabs/Knowage-Documentation/chapter_3/create_performance_indicator/scorecard.rst

 Creation of a Scorecard document
 -------------------------------------

 Once saved it is possible to develop a scorecard document which can be easily consulted by (authorized) end users.
-To create a scorecard document click on the “Plus” icon available in the document browser and then “Generic document” from the panel as shown below.
-Here fill
+To create a scorecard document click on the “Plus” icon available in the document browser and then “Generic document”.

+Here fill in mandatory fields (marked with an asterisk) selecting the **KPI type** and **KPI engine** and save.

 .. figure:: media/image168.png

-    Create a generic document from document browser.
+    Create a generic document of type KPI.

-in mandatory fields (marked with an asterisk) and select the KPI type and **KPI engine**.
-Then open the “Template build”.
-Here select the “Scorecard” option as in figure below9 and consequently Creation of a Scorecard document choose an existing scorecard from the list.
+Then click on “Open Designer” to develop the template.
+Here select the “Scorecard” option as in figure below and choose an existing scorecard from the list opened clicking on “Add Scorecard Assiociation”.
 Make the desired customizations and save.

 .. figure:: media/image169.png